-Successive UK governments have attempted to restrict immigration but people from the European Economic Area (EEA) do not need permission to come here and work.
+Successive UK governments have attempted to restrict immigration but, at least until after Brexit, people from the European Economic Area (EEA) do not need permission to come here and work.
 (The EEA is comprised of the European Union States plus Iceland, Liechtenstein, Norway and Switzerland.)
 This includes people from the A8 countries (accession 8) that joined the EU in 2004 - Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Slovakia and Slovenia and the countries that joined in 2007, Bulgaria and Romania (A2 countries).
-Croatia joined the EU in July 2013 but under transitional arrangements its nationals have very restricted access to our jobs market and or to out-of-work benefits. www.gov.uk/croatian-national
+Croatia joined the EU in July 2013.